BotScutters/chartgpt/DESIGN.md

 The app is built using the following technologies:
 - Frontend
   - React - Javascript library for building user interfaces
-  - Bootstrap - CSS framework for styling the user interface
+  - Next.js - React framework for server-side rendering and static site generation
 - Backend
   - Flask - Python web framework
+  - gunicorn - Python WSGI HTTP Server for UNIX
-  - Pandas - Python library for data manipulation and analysis
+  - pandas - Python library for data manipulation and analysis
   - OpenAI API - API for accessing GPT-3
+The entire app is packaged into a Docker container.
+The app also contains a VSCode devcontainer configuration for local development.